jocelynjoel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 4 : function that frees a listint_t list.
 Task 5 : function that frees a listint_t list.
 Task 6 : function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+Task 7 : function that returns the nth node of a listint_t linked list.